vn971/rua/README.md

 # Use

-`rua install firefox-ublock-origin`  # install AUR package (with user confirmation)
+`rua install xcalib`  # install AUR package (with user confirmation)

-`rua install --offline firefox-ublock-origin`  # same as above, but PKGBUILD is run without internet access.
+`rua install --offline xcalib`  # same as above, but PKGBUILD is run without internet access.
 Sources are downloaded using .SRCINFO only.

-`rua tarcheck my_built_package.pkg.tar`  # if you already have a *.pkg.tar package built, run RUA checks on it (SUID, executable list, INSTALL script review etc).
+`rua tarcheck xcalib.pkg.tar`  # if you already have a *.pkg.tar package built, run RUA checks on it (SUID, executable list, INSTALL script review etc).

 `rua jailbuild --offline /path/to/pkgbuild/directory`  # build a directory.
 Don't fetch any dependencies.
 Assumes a clean directory.